Fundamentals of Sound

 What is the formal basis of our meaningful and emotional responses to sound?

-In the context of our course, we will be limiting our investigation to a small subset of graphic representations of sound (i.e. sound signals & spectra) and to the conceptual understanding of digital audio basics.
+In the context of our course, we will be limiting our investigation to a small subset of graphic representations of sound (i.e. sound signals & spectra)

 In our study of sound we will identify